AdKats/AdKats/README.md

 <h2>Dependencies</h2>
 <h4>XpKiller's "BF3 Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
 <p>
-Version 1.1.0.0+ of this plugin is required.
+Version 1.1.0.2 of this plugin is required.
 AdKats will only run if this plugin is (1) using the same database AdKats uses, and (2) running on every BF3 Server you plan to install AdKats on.
-Running it along-side AdKats on each layer will ensure these conditions are met.<br/><br/>
+Running it along-side AdKats on each layer will ensure these conditions are met.
+1.1.0.2 is a beta version of that logger, and is included in the AdKats download.<br/><br/>

-<a href="https://forum.myrcon.com/showthread.php?2889-BF3-Chat-GUID-Stats-and-Mapstats-Logger-1-1-0-0-BF3/" target="_blank">BF3 Chat, GUID, Stats and Mapstats Logger</a>
 </p>
 <h4>A MySQL Database</h4>
 <p>